PARTICIPATORY SPORT FOR CRAFT ARTISTS

 All shows are member-curated with images chosen from members' artwork and work by artists outside of crafthaus!

-Crafthaus is a democratic forum: EVERY crafthauser regardless of location, academic or media background is invited to submit short proposals and ideas at any time.
+Crafthaus is a democratic forum: EVERY crafthauser regardless of location, academic or media background is invited to submit short proposals and ideas to the editor at any time.
 We like "unusual" exhibition ideas.
 A lot!
-Work shown can be from fellow crafthaus artists but we also welcome exhibits that broaden the scope and include artists outside of the community.

 A typical exhibition contains about 20+ images.
-If a show has an "open call" (see listings below) all members are invited and encouraged to contact the curators and submit images via email for the exhibitions posted.
+If a show has an "open call" (see listings below) all artists are invited and encouraged to contact the curators and submit images via email for the exhibitions posted.

-Exhibitions will stay on crafthaus even after the official exhibition time has passed.
+Exhibitions will remain on crafthaus even after the official exhibition time has passed.
 Curators and artists are encouraged to add their participation into their bios, with a direct link to the respective page.
 Because crafthaus grows and work gets added to the site daily, some curators choose to continually evolve their exhibitions even after the official time has passed, therefore taking another look at past exhibitions might reveal new pieces.

 PAST online crafthaus exhibitions.

 Started by Brigitte Martin.
-Last reply by alice simpson Dec 31.
+Last reply by alice simpson Dec 31, 2011.
 0 Replies 4 Likes

 Started by Brigitte Martin.
 Last reply by Michelle Pajak-Reynolds Aug 31, 2011.
-2 Replies 2 Likes
+2 Replies 3 Likes

 Comment

-Comment by alice simpson on December 31, 2011 at 8:29pm The good news was Portrait of the Artist as Marie Antoinette won Award of Distinction and $250.
+The good news was Portrait of the Artist as Marie Antoinette won Award of Distinction and $250.
 That will just about cover the packing and shipping to and from.

 Don't get me wrong.
 I am very pleased and grateful to have won, but as the costs rise, entering becomes a consideration.